kubernetes-sigs/gateway-api/site-src/guides/tls.md

 For `TLSRoute`, the use of `Terminate` means that the TLS termination happens on the `Gateway` and the connection to the backend may happen as a unencrypted TCP connection.
-`BackendTLSPolicy` can be used in this case to re-encrypt the connection using different set of certificate authorities, SNI and other configurations.

 ## Downstream TLS